 Edward Norvell, Salisbury

-Edward is a “mostly retired” attorney from Salisbury.
-He is a board member of the Rowan Arts Council, the Piedmont Players Theatre, Inc., the Rowan Cabarrus Community College Foundation, the Salisbury Community Foundation, the St. Luke’s Foundation, the Three Rivers Land Trust, and the Bell Tower Green Park.
-He has been active in historic preservation both in Salisbury and the state as a former board member of Preservation N.C., former president of the Historic Salisbury Foundation, and former president of the Rowan Museum.
-He led the capital campaign for the Meroney Theater and the Norvell Theater in downtown Salisbury, and he and his wife, Susan, fund the annual Dare to Imagine visual arts scholarship of the Waterworks Visual Arts Center.
+is a retired attorney from Salisbury.
+He is a board member of the Piedmont Players Theatre, Inc., the St. Luke’s Foundation, the Bell Tower Green Park, and the Salisbury Public Art Commission, where he has been involved with the annual Salisbury Sculpture Show for many years.
+He is president of the Historic Salisbury Foundation and active with the Ocracoke Alive arts group and the Ocracoke Preservation Society.
+He has been active in historic preservation both in Salisbury and the state as a former board member of Preservation N.C.
+He led the capital campaign for the restoration of the 1905 Meroney Theater and the Norvell Children’s Theater in downtown Salisbury.
+He is a former board member of the Waterworks Visual Art Center and the Rowan Arts Council.
 He was named Salisbury’s Main Street Champion in 2005.
 Formerly an attorney with the Land Trust for Central N.C. and the Conservation Trust for North Carolina and a board member of the N.C.
 Coastal Land Trust, he has been very active with the land trust community across the state.
 He received his BA degree from UNC-Chapel Hill, his MA degree from the City University of New York, and his JD degree from Wake Forest University.
-He is also the author of several novels that take place on the N.C. coast.
+A proud father of one surviving son and two granddaughters, he is also the author of several novels that take place on the N.C. coast.

 Latha Pamarthi, Knightdale